JaskRendix/pyarinc429/README.md

 # PyARINC429

 PyARINC429 is a maintained fork of the original ARINC 429 library by Jason Hodge.
-It provides Python types and utilities for encoding and decoding ARINC 429 words.
+It provides Python types and utilities for encoding and decoding ARINC 429 words, along with extended support for ARINC 615 framing and a complete Williamsburg block‑transfer engine.

 **Original repository:** [https://github.com/aeroneous/PyARINC429](https://github.com/aeroneous/PyARINC429)